Termites v Borers – What's the difference?

 Termites and borers both damage structural timber and wood items in homes, but they are very different beasts.
 It takes some skill to detect their presence and identify which pest is causing the problem.
-Certainly, a professional timber pest inspection is the way to go, but it’s worth homeowners knowing a thing or two, so if they spot something of concern they can call a pest professional.
+Certainly, a professional timber pest inspection is the way to go, but it’s worth homeowners knowing a thing or two so that they can call a pest professional if they spot something of concern.
 Here’s your crash course…

 Termites

 Termites build these protective mud tubes when they need to move above ground, typically to get to a food source… such as your home!
-If you happen to see the termites they are pale, soft-bodied insects that look a bit like ants, which is why some people call them “white ants.”
-However, they aren’t ants at all, they are more closely related to cockroaches.
+If you happen to see termites, they are pale, soft-bodied insects that look a bit like ants, which is why some people call them “white ants.”
+However, they aren’t ants at all; they are more closely related to cockroaches.

 In most cases, termite nests are outside the home, although sometimes they can build their nest under homes.
 It is thought that 80% of all homes in Australia are with 25m of a termite nest.
 With termites able to travel up to 100 m from their nest to a feeding site, your home is likely within the range of a number of termite nests.

 Of all the timber pests, termites cause the majority of the damage to buildings.
-They are the number one timber pest and so quite rightly they are the focus of inspections and treatments.
-Unlike borers, it is possible to do install a preventative termite system around your home (termite monitoring system or soil treatment) to help prevent a termite attack.
+They are the number one timber pest, and so, quite rightly, they are the focus of inspections and treatments.
+Unlike borers, installing a preventative termite system around your home (termite monitoring system or soil treatment) is possible to help prevent a termite attack.

-To attack a home, termites require the right soil conditions (moisture is vital) and a way to access the timbers of the home.
-As such, termite inspections are not only looking for termite activity and damage but spot conditions around the home and construction faults that make a termite attack more likely.
-Although a professional termite inspection is recommended at least once a year, it’s a good idea to learn more about the signs of termite activity.
+To attack a home, termites require the right soil conditions (moisture is vital) and a way to access the timbers.
+As such, termite inspections look for termite activity and damage and spot conditions around the home and construction faults that make a termite attack more likely.
+Although a professional termite inspection is recommended at least once a year, learning more about the signs of termite activity is a good idea.

 Borers

-There is a range of borers that attack timber.
-Borers are beetles and it’s their larval stage, the grub, which causes all the damage.
+A range of borers attack timber.
+Borers are beetles, and their larval stage, the grub, causes all the damage.

 However, it is the pests of seasoned timber – existing wood in the home – that should be of most concern to homeowners.
 The powderpost beetle and furniture beetle are two key pests.
 These pests can attack structural timber and wood items in the home at any time and can literally turn the item to dust!
-So it’s important to be vigilant and it’s a key reason why it’s a good idea for regular inspections by a professional.
-Unlike termites, there is no preventative treatment that protects existing structural timber or furniture items, so inspections are vital.
-However, if borers are detected, treatment can be carried out.
+So it’s important to be vigilant, and it’s a key reason why it’s a good idea for a professional to conduct regular inspections.
+Unlike termites, no preventative treatment protects existing structural timber or furniture items, so inspections are vital.

 What does Spiderman SE do?

-Although most homeowners will have a timber pest inspection as part of their pre-purchase inspections before they buy a property after they’ve moved in they will often only have an annual termite inspection.
-This is recommended best practice and it certainly is a good thing, as termites are the most common timber pest.
-However, termite inspections are not specifically looking for other timber pests such as borers.
+Although most homeowners will have a timber pest inspection as part of their pre-purchase inspections before they buy a property after they’ve moved in, they will often only have an annual termite inspection.
+This is recommended best practice, and it certainly is a good thing, as termites are the most common timber pest.
+However, termite inspections do not specifically look for other timber pests, such as borers.